igorrazumny/gemini-healthcare-ml-demo/README.md

 This notebook demonstrates how to call the **Google Gemini 1.5 Flash API** from **Python** to generate healthcare-related ML content using LLMs.

 It serves as a lightweight, transparent portfolio project for showcasing:
-- Python integration with GenAI APIs
+- Python integration with Google GenAI APIs
-- Prompt engineering for domain-specific tasks
+- Prompt engineering for domain-specific use cases
-- A foundation for building healthcare AI assistants
+- A foundation for healthcare AI assistants, documentation, and training tools

 ---